Peter-Moller/open-ports/README.md

   * On OS X only:
     * lists all interfaces, in priority order
     * looks for available software updates every 6 hours
   * When the script has been installed, or updated, a “signal” is send to me (a curl to a specific URL that I check for in the apache-log on the dept. server.
-This is done mostly out of curiosity and no information is used in any other way)
+This is done out of curiosity of how many installs and updates there are, and no information is used in any other way)

 Operation of the script, in line-order:
 ----------------------------------------------------
  1. Quit if either:
-    - `open_ports.sh` is running with the same `UID`
+    - `open_ports.sh` is already running with the same `$UID`
-    - the OS is not either Darwin or Linux
+    - the OS is not Darwin or Linux
  2. Functions
  3. Definitions of variables (I'm unsure if they “should” come before the functions, but I'm pretty sure it doesn't matter… :-)
  4. If script is run by `root`, generate data and then exit